- A new movie of the Cassiopeia A supernova remnant shows how it has evolved over more than a dozen years in X-ray light.

 The video shows Chandra observations of Cas A from 2000 to 2013.
 In that time, a child could enter kindergarten and graduate from high school.
 While the transformation might not be as apparent as that of a student over the same period, it is remarkable to watch a cosmic object change on human time scales.

 The blue, outer region of Cas A shows the expanding blast wave of the explosion.
 The blast wave is composed of shock waves, similar to the sonic booms generated by a supersonic aircraft.
 These expanding shock waves produce X-ray emission and are sites where particles are being accelerated to energies that reach about two times higher than the most powerful accelerator on Earth, the Large Hadron Collider.
-As the blast wave travels outwards at speeds of about 11 million miles per hour, it encounters surrounding material and slows down, generating a second shock wave — called a “reverse shock” — that travels backwards, similar to how a traffic jam travels backwards from the scene of an accident on a highway.
+As the blast wave travels outwards at speeds of about 11 million miles per hour, it encounters surrounding material and slows down, generating a second shock wave — called a “reverse shock” — that travels backward, similar to how a traffic jam travels backward from the scene of an accident on a highway.

 These reverse shocks are usually observed to be faint and much slower moving than the blast wave.
 However, a team of astronomers led by Toshiki Sato from RIKEN in Saitama, Japan, and NASA’s Goddard Space Flight Center, have reported reverse shocks in Cas A that appear bright and fast moving, with speeds between about 5 and 9 million miles per hour.
 These unusual reverse shocks are likely caused by the blast wave encountering clumps of material surrounding the remnant, as Sato and team discuss in their 2018 study.
 This causes the blast wave to slow down more quickly, which re-energizes the reverse shock, making it brighter and faster.
 Particles are also accelerated to colossal energies by these inward moving shocks, reaching about 30 times the energies of the LHC.